Rashad-Muntar/micro-reddit/README.md

 ## Getting Started

-To run this app simply follow the steps below:
+To run this app simply follow the steps below

 ### Prerequisites